-I have been promising forever to do a series of blog post on scents notes, mainly the scent notes capture in our candles, what they smell like and how they translate into a candle.
+I have been promising forever to do a series of blog post on scents notes, mainly the scent notes captured in our candles, what they smell like and how they translate into a candle.
 I finally have the time to do so, or should I say I am making the time to do so.

 We are full steam ahead in all things vendor events and one of the questions that we are frequently asked is "what is ozone?"
 You may be wondering why our customers are so curious about ozone.
 I am glad you asked, ozone is one of the fragrance note that is in our salt and rose candle and with every potential customer who read the scent notes, I mentally prepare for that question, and it always comes, without fail.